Employee Benefit Packages Near Me – Premium New York NY Employee Benefit Plans Provider

 What benefits do NY State employees get?

-New York State employees enjoy numerous benefits, including 13 paid holidays, 20 vacation days in their first year and up to 27 vacation days after 7 years of service, 5 days of paid personal leave annually for family only, and a comprehensive group health insurance plan.
+State workers enjoy numerous benefits, including 13 paid holidays, 20 vacation days in their first year and up to 27 vacation days after 7 years of service, 5 days of paid personal leave annually for family only, and a comprehensive group health insurance plan.

-What employee benefits are required by law in NY?
+What workplace provisions are required by law in NY?

 What is a standard benefit packages for employees?